apache/druid/docs/design/index.md

 ## Learn more
 - Try the Druid [Quickstart](../tutorials/index.md).
 - Learn more about Druid components in [Design](../design/architecture.md).
-- Read about new features and other details of [Druid Releases](https://github.com/apache/druid/releases).
+- Read about new features and improvements in [Druid Releases](https://github.com/apache/druid/releases).